LIFEHUBBER

 Browser control without a heavier stack

-The notable angle is that the project emphasizes in-page DOM interaction rather than a more heavyweight automation stack built around screenshots, separate browser control loops, or backend rewrites.
+The project emphasizes in-page DOM interaction rather than a more heavyweight automation stack built around screenshots, separate browser control loops, or backend rewrites.

 Availability